November 27, 2020

 There are a few steps to be taken before any backcountry adventure, and the first ones take place before you ever leave home.

 First, research your hike by using maps and reliable websites like the state Department of Environmental Conservation’s.
 While apps like AllTrails can be helpful, the content is all user generated and may not be the most accurate, so don’t rely on the advice of random internet folks - take a look for yourself and read what the experts say.
+Furthermore, you should plan for winter conditions regardless of the weather in town.
+It might be a relatively warm winter day with little snow cover, but the trail may be a different story.
+Trails are often icy and packed with snow, even if there's been a thaw.
+So it's a good idea to be prepared with extra layers, spikes or cramp-ons, and other winter hiking gear (which can be rented from several local outfitters).

 Third, pick a couple of possible destinations in case your main one is too busy.
 Nothing ruins a hike like coming back to find your car ticketed because you parked illegally.
 If the trailhead is full, move on to your second choice.
 The mountains will be there, but your car may not be.